stephenwelch1927/graph-theory-project/README.md

 Firstly if you would like to clone the program you will need to have Git installed in your local machine, you can install Git for your desired OS by following the guide in the Git guides https://github.com/git-guides/install-git.

-You are also going to need Python 3 downloaded and available on your local machine, if you do not have this you can download you can download it here https://www.python.org/downloads/.
+You are also going to need Python 3 downloaded and available on your local machine, if you do not have this you can download it here https://www.python.org/downloads/.
 You will need to select your OS and follow the instructions.

 ## Cloning